Gelasa Strait

-The Gaspar Strait (Selat Gaspar) is a strait separating the Indonesian islands Belitung (formerly Billiton) and Bangka.
+The Gelasa Strait (Selat Gelasa) (formerly Gaspar Strait) is a strait separating the Indonesian islands Belitung (formerly Billiton) and Bangka.
 It connects the Java Sea with the South China Sea.

 Etymology

-The strait is named after a Spanish captain, who passed through it in 1724 en route from Manila to Spain.
+The old name Gaspar is after a Spanish captain, who passed through it in 1724 en route from Manila to Spain.
+Meanwhile Gelasa is the name of a small island located at the strait.

 Geography

 The strait lies off the east coast of Sumatra, and is formed between the large islands Bangka and Belitung.
 Pulau Lait, or Middle Island, separates the strait into two principal branches.

 The western branch, between Pulau Lait and the southeastern part of Bangka, is often called the Macclesfield Strait.
 The eastern branch, between Middle Island, and Long Island, near Belitung, is generally called Clements' Strait, after Captain Clements, who commanded the fleet from China that went through it in July 1781.